armijnhemel/binaryanalysis-ng/doc/fileformats/zip.md

 At the end of the file the ZIP64 end of central directory record and the ZIP64 end of central directory locator can be found at the end of the file.

-## Mismatches between number of files in central directory and local file headers

-There could be more file entries in the archive than listed in the central directory.

 # Non-compliant ZIP files

-There are ZIP files that are strictly speaking not compliant with the ZIP specification but which can still be unpacked (partially) successfully by the standard ZIP-utilities.
+There are ZIP files that are strictly speaking not compliant with the ZIP specification but which can still be unpacked (partially) successfully by many of the standard ZIP-utilities.
 This is because many of the tools rely on the central directory to decide what to unpack.
-The central directory acts as a lookup table, but there are no checks to see if any data has been wedged in between the different entries in the ZIP file and if the data in the ZIP file before the central directory is contiguous.
+The central directory acts as a lookup table, but there are no checks to see if any data has been wedged in between the different entries in the ZIP file and if the data in the ZIP file before the central directory is contiguous, or if the number of entries in the central directory matches the amount of files in the file.

 The specification has the following diagram for the structure of a ZIP file in section 4.3.6: